osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-identity-providers.md

 <a id="opIdIdentityProviders_Get Tenant Identity Providers Header"></a>

-Return total number of Identity Providers in a Tenant.
+Returns the total number of identity providers in a tenant.
 The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request
 ```text